Investing in Computing Companies and Stocks

 Eventually, the machines will program themselves.
 Until then, you’ll need highly-intelligent people to do more than just code to a set of requirements.
 The best programmers will understand the business side as well as the tech side while being able to navigate the politics and not piss anyone off or complain too much.
 Problem is, these people are exceptionally rare.
 When you do find them, you don’t worry about maximizing their productivity, you worry about them leaving your firm.

 That’s why when you develop a solution for the programming community, it better work exceptionally well.
 Furthermore, you need to understand the nuances of the communities you’re selling to.
 A startup called Kite autocompletes lines of code in Python, and they adhere to the values of that community – keep it simple.
 Great programmers don’t tolerate incompetence.
+They’re also fiercely loyal to certain brands, with many having a distaste for Microsoft products.
+A good example of this can be seen in GitLab and GitHub, the former being a publicly traded stock.

 Investing in Disruptive Computing Stocks